Laserworks/diy/_posts/2015-01-30-silhouette-laser-engraver.markdown

 We start with `5V` at `200mA`.
 We will use `12V` power source and we need to compute what resistor should we place in series with the laser to achieve `5V` and `200mA` at the laser.

 The laser resistance is `5V / 0.2A = 25 ohm`.
-We want to split the `12V` from to source to keep `5V` at the laser, so that `7V` must be left for the resistor.
+We want to split the `12V` from source to keep `5V` at the laser, so that `7V` will be left for the resistor.
-The desired resistance is `7V / 5V * 25 ohm = 35 ohm`.
+The desired resistance is then `7V / 5V * 25 ohm = 35 ohm`.

 The same can be computed via [ledcalc](http://ledcalc.com/) page.